Batten Disease (Neuronal Ceroid Lipofuscinosis)

-Neuronal ceroid lipofuscinoses (NCLs), also known as Batten disease, is the name for a group of rare inherited neurodegenerative disorders that most often begin in childhood.
+Batten disease is the name for a group of rare, inherited neurodegenerative disorders that most often begin in childhood.
 Batten disease affects people of all ages and ethnicities.
+It's also known as neuronal ceroid lipofuscinosis.

-In these disorders, a cells’ ability to remove a waste product called ceroid lipofuscin is affected.
-When ceroid lipofuscin builds up in a brain cell, this is an indication that the cell’s lysosomes (which process waste) are not working properly.
-NCLs are part of a larger family or disorders called lysosomal diseases.
+In these disorders, a cell's ability to remove a waste product called ceroid lipofuscin is affected.
+When ceroid lipofuscin builds up in a brain cell, this is a sign that the cell’s lysosomes (which process waste) aren't working properly.
+Batten disease is part of a larger family or disorders called lysosomal diseases.
 Problems with the lysosomes lead to the death of neurons (brain cells) over time.

-Batten disease is the term only used to describe the 13 known forms of NCLs.
-Each form is identified as "ceroid lipofuscinosis, neuronal" (CLN) and given a different number based on the subtype (for example, CLN1, CLN2, etc.).
-The forms of Batten disease (NCL), along with the gene variant associated with them, have different levels of severity and average ages of onset and progress at different rates.
+Batten disease has 14 known types.
+Each type is identified as "ceroid lipofuscinosis, neuronal" (CLN) and given a different number—such as CLN1, CLN2, and up to CLN14—based on the gene variant (mutation) that causes it.
+The types of Batten disease have different levels of severity and average ages of onset and develop at different rates.

-Every individual’s experience with NCL is different.
-Not all people with Batten disease will experience every symptom, and each individuals’ symptoms will progress at different rates.
+Every person’s experience with Batten disease is different.
+Not all people with it will experience every symptom, and each person's symptoms will develop at different rates.

 • Progressive vision loss leading to blindness